Altermagnetic Flatband-Driven Fermi Surface Geometry for Giant Tunneling Magnetoresistance: Results

-Depending on the specific magnetization configuration of $\mathrm{Cr_2Se_2O}$, the (001) AMTJ can adopt four distinct magnetic states, denoted as P/AP$_{1/2}$ [Figure S4].
-Here, P (AP) corresponds to the parallel (antiparallel) alignment between the two $\mathrm{KV_2Se_2O}$ electrodes, while the subscript 1 or 2 specifies whether the N\'eel vector of the leftmost $\mathrm{Cr_2Se_2O}$ layer is parallel or antiparallel to that of the left electrode.
-Because adjacent $\mathrm{Cr_2Se_2O}$ layers are laterally shifted by half a unit cell, these configurations are not equivalent in their transport characteristics (see Section D of the Supporting Information for details).
-Our calculations show that the P$_1$/AP$_1$ pair yields a higher TMR ratio at the Fermi level compared with P$_2$/AP$_2$.
-Therefore, in the following discussion, the P$_1$ and AP$_1$ states are taken as the representative parallel and antiparallel configurations, respectively.

 The $k_\parallel$-resolved transmission coefficients for the $\mathrm{KV_2Se_2O}$-based AMTJ along the [001] direction are shown in Figure 5(d).
 The transmission patterns in the P state closely resemble those of the intrinsic (vacuum-barrier) case, while the nodal-like features remain well preserved in the AP configuration.
-The total transmission in the P state increases by nearly two orders of magnitude compared with the vacuum-barrier junction [Figure 5(e)], whereas the change in the AP-state transmission is much smaller.
-Specifically, $T_\mathrm{P}$ rises from $2.2\times10^{-10}$ to $7.5\times10^{-8}$, while $T_\mathrm{AP}$ increases only from $5.0\times10^{-12}$ to $8.2\times10^{-11}$ at the Fermi level.
-These results underscore the crucial role of barrier material in further optimizing the TMR effect.
-Consequently, a giant TMR ratio of $9.1\times10^{4}\%$ is achieved at $E_\mathrm{F}$ -- over two orders of magnitude higher than the previously reported value of $\sim500\%$ in $\mathrm{RuO_2}|\mathrm{TiO_2}|\mathrm{RuO_2}$ AMTJs \cite{shao2021NC}.
+The total transmission in the P state is enhanced by nearly three orders of magnitude compared with the vacuum-barrier junction [Figure 5(e)], whereas the increase in the AP-state transmission is much smaller.
+Specifically, $T_\mathrm{P}$ rises from $2.2\times10^{-10}$ to $1.4\times10^{-7}$, while $T_\mathrm{AP}$ increases only from $5.0\times10^{-12}$ to $1.2\times10^{-11}$ at the Fermi level.
+Consequently, a giant TMR ratio of $1.1\times10^{6}\%$ is achieved at $E_\mathrm{F}$, exceeding the previously reported value of $\sim 500\%$ in $\mathrm{RuO_2}|\mathrm{TiO_2}|\mathrm{RuO_2}$ AMTJs \cite{shao2021NC} by more than three orders of magnitude.

+The enhancement of TMR upon introducing an appropriate tunnel barrier can be understood within the framework of tunneling theory \cite{heine1965theory}.
+Electron transmission through an insulating barrier decays exponentially as $e^{-\kappa d}$, where $d$ denotes the barrier thickness and $\kappa$ is the decay rate determined by the complex band structure of the barrier material \cite{mavropoulos2000complex}.
+As shown in Figure S6, the lowest decay-rate distribution in the band gap of PbO develops extended low-$\kappa$ regions at larger in-plane momenta $k_\parallel$, which closely coincide with the momentum-resolved conduction channels of the $\mathrm{KV_2Se_2O}$ electrodes.
+In contrast to the vacuum-barrier case, where the decay rate is nearly independent of $k_\parallel$, this momentum-selective matching substantially enhances the total transmission in the parallel configuration, thereby leading to a pronounced increase in the TMR ratio.